topitbopit/Redline/README.md

 - **Features.** Redline has tons of unique features that have never been seen, such as Discord Rich Presence.
 - **Speed.** Redline is designed to be super fast and easy to use.
 No annoying menus to navigate, no textboxes to type in, and no clutter on your screen.
 - **Optimization.** Every module is extremely optimized.
 Even on lower end hardware, Redline will still run quick.
-- **Secure.** Many uncommon checks in local anticheats are bypassed, and nearly every Redline module is handled in a unique, hard-to-detect way.
+- **Security.** Many uncommon checks in local anticheats are bypassed, and nearly every Redline module is handled in a unique, hard-to-detect way.
+This is definitely safer than other universal scripts.
 >*Note that bypasses are universal and not a game per game basis, so certain anticheats may still detect you.
 Make sure to use an alt!*

 ## Q/A